Coronavirus tag: How the pandemic can affect young minds

 “The connections aren’t strong,” Russell said.
 “So young children tend to react emotionally to things - and the thinking, rational part of the brain can’t calm them down.”

-Calming becomes a job for adults - parents, neighbors, teachers and friends - said Russell and Calabrese.
+Calming becomes a job for adults - parents, neighbours, teachers and friends - said Russell and Calabrese.

 Acknowledging how hard this can be for parents and carers whose own lives are filled with anxiety and uncertainty, the specialists advise creating as much structure and predictability as possible to help children feel secure and safe.